-tjmaxx. dillard’s. urban outfitters, but you have to be careful with them. some of their stuff is good, and others aren’t.posted about 4 years ago
+tjmaxx. dillard’s. urban outfitters, but you have to be careful with them. some of their stuff is good, and others aren’t.posted over 4 years ago

-Try the clearance section at department stores, they have prices similar to Forever21, but the quality of name brands.posted about 4 years ago
+Try the clearance section at department stores, they have prices similar to Forever21, but the quality of name brands.posted over 4 years ago

 Forever 21 is fine!
 Think about it this way, at the low price you’ll be able to buy MUCH MORE, right?
 With much more you’re not going to be rewearing clothes now are you?
 What are the real chances of the shirt you bought falling apart the first time you wear it ?
 I say zero to none.

 The Bay has some good stuff, especially if you buy off the clearance racks.
 People say the Alfred Sung stuff at Zellers is good, too.
-I really like Winners.posted about 4 years ago
+I really like Winners.posted over 4 years ago

 what do you mean moderate price? it would be helpful if you gave a budget kind of thing like how much you would spend on one item.

-mango, h&m, and zara are more pricey than forever21posted about 4 years ago
+mango, h&m, and zara are more pricey than forever21posted over 4 years ago

-asos! i used to shop f21 alot but the quality of their clothing is not that great. i find the quality of asos things much better!posted almost 4 years ago
+asos! i used to shop f21 alot but the quality of their clothing is not that great. i find the quality of asos things much better!posted about 4 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.